Soup-tech/CTF/pico/pico2019/web/irish-2/README.md

 	SELECT * FROM users WHERE username='$username' AND password='$password'
 ```
 <br>
-Based on the hint provided for the problem, apostrephes are my primary suspect as to which characters are being filtered.<br>
+Based on the hint provided for the problem, apostrophes are my primary suspect as to which characters are being filtered.<br>
 After catching the request in BurpSuite, I began trying variations of SQL injections.
 I also began some research on SQLi that bypassed logins.
 Alas, I could not find any that didn't contain an apostrophe.
 However, after some time I realized that there is more than one field I could try injecting into.<br>
 The first injection I performed in the username field was <i>admin'--:password</i> which would perform the following query:
 ```SQL